 - Do not attempt to create PDF from an empty text markup input file

-- Held jobs now display hold icon rather than the icon for the current status
+- Held jobs now display the hold icon rather than the icon for the current status

 - Add option in General Settings to prevent jobs in error from retrying automatically